-CD11.
-Affandalala David annuate which regult in a not increase of 20 an areas developed to GP11: Affordable Developments which result in a net increase of 20 or more dwellings are re- Housing quired to provide a proportion of the developable land for affordable housing.
+GP11: Affordable Developments which result in a net increase of 20 or more dwellings are re- Housing quired to provide a proportion of the developable land for affordable housing.
 This site as a whole will be within one of the affordable housing requirement bands.
-The exact percentage area of land for affordable housing will be deter- mined at the point of decision on any planning application relating to this site.
+The exact percentage area of land for affordable housing will be deter- mined at the point of decision on any planning application relating to this site. initial at the point of decision on any planning application relating to this site.
 The most up-to-date Housing Needs Survey or Housing Market Survey, as well as the Housing Waiting Lists (available from States of Guernsey Housing) will be used to determine the type and tenure of affordable units required.
 GP18: Public Realm Any proposal should consider the relationship between the development and and Public Art the public realm and is expected to enhance where possible.
 Public art can take the form of an integral part of a development or as a standalone feature.
 IP1: Renewable Proposals for renewable energy installations (and ancillary and associated Energy Production development) will be supported where they can be satisfactorily incorporated into the built form of the proposed development.
 IP6: Transport Development proposals that encourage a range of travel options to and within Infrastructure and the Main Centres and the Main Centre Outer Areas will be supported, where Support Facilities they are compatible with other relevant policies of the Island Development Plan.
 The Authority will require development to be well integrated with its surroundings.
 Pedestrian and bicycle access within and through the site must be incorporated to take opportunity to increase connectivity and create links and public through routes where appropriate.
 IP7: Private and The parking standards for the IDP are set out in the Supplementary Planning Communal Car Guidance: Parking Standards and Traffic Impact Assessment.
-For residential Parking development in the Main Centre Outer Areas the car parking standards are in section 6.
-The standards are maximums and the development would be expected to be within these standards. expected to be within these standards.
+For residential development in the Main Centre Outer Areas the car parking standards are Parking in section 6.
+The standards are maximums and the development would be expected to be within these standards.
 Provision will need to be made for secure covered bicycle parking for residents and visitors.
 IP9: Highway Safety, The public road network's ability to cope with increased demand, physical accessibility and alterations required to the highway, and the access requirements of all people Capacity will be considered.
-IP11: Small Scale Proposals for small-scale infrastructure provision will be supported where this Infrastructure would contribute to the maintenance and support of efficient and sustainable Provision infrastructure, the applicant being required to demonstrate that the sharing or co-location of facilities, buildings, apparatus and support structures is not practically possible. practically possible.
+IP11: Small Scale Proposals for small-scale infrastructure provision will be supported where this Infrastructure would contribute to the maintenance and support of efficient and sustainable Provision infrastructure, the applicant being required to demonstrate that the sharing or co-location of facilities, buildings, apparatus and support structures is not practically possible.